-It seems lately everyone wants to know about TSA Precheck.
-What does it mean and how do you get it?
-We’ve been using it now for over a year and I have certainly noticed the uptick in passengers using the expedited lines at the airport.
-We feel it has been worth the investment for the amount of time we spend at airports.
+If you haven’t heard, TSA PreCheck for kids has gotten easier!
+We’ve been using it now for several years and see the benefit.
+I’ve certainly noticed the uptick in passengers using the expedited security lines at the airport.
+We feel it’s been worth the investment for the amount of time we spend at airports.

 What is TSA PreCheck?

 TSA stands for the Transportation Security Administration.
 TSA PreCheck is a Trusted Traveler program that allows pre-screened individuals to use special security lanes at US airports, called the TSA PreCheck lanes.
 It’s a must for frequent travelers.

 With your 5-year membership, you’ll enjoy the benefit of avoiding regular security lines and getting to your gate faster!
 That means you don’t have to remove items such as belts, shoes, and light jackets.
 You can also leave laptops and travel-sized liquids inside carry-on bags.

 TSA PreCheck isn’t available at every airport, but it is available at 250 U.S. airports and counting.
 Click here to find a location near you.

 The process has a couple of steps.
 To start, you apply on the TSA website using this form.
 The whole online application process is fairly self-explanatory.
 Once it’s complete, you’ll be able to schedule an in-person appointment.

 Within 45 days of completing your online pre-enrollment form, you’re required to visit an application center (locations can be found here).

 You will need to provide your biographic information including your name, date of birth, and address.
 You’ll also be fingerprinted and have your photo taken.